 This is where these specialized rescue distros come into the picture.
-They not only collate a vast number of healing tools, they’ll also go the extra mile and help you find the right tool for the job.
+They not only collate a vast number of healing tools, but they’ll also go the extra mile and help you find the right tool for the job.

 The Finnix distro has been around since the early 2000s and though the project had been languishing for quite a few years, it’s developer has now actively started working on it with regular releases.